FOB vs CIF: Key Differences in International Shipping

 International shipping agreements between buyer and seller help answer these questions in a legally binding way.
 The International Commerce Terms (Incoterms) of Cost Insurance and Freight and Freight On Board determine who assumes responsibility and liability for the goods at a given point along the transport line.

-What’s the difference between FOB and CIF and which is best for your business?
-Let's look at these different contracts and even the shipping documents involved.
+What's the difference between FOB and CIF and which is best for your business?
+In this blog post, we'll explore these different contracts and the shipping documents involved.

 FOB refers to "free on board" or "freight on board."
 FOB terms have two parts: Origin or Destination and Collect or Prepaid.